yaoyao-11/Seq-RBPPred/README.md

 2. You can use Seq-RBPPred to predict RBPs.

-3. python ./Seq-RBPPred/Seq-RBPPred.py --train_file ./data/training_set_2.csv
+3. Train the XGBoost model for Seq-RBPPred: python ./Seq-RBPPred/Seq-RBPPred.py --train_file ./data/training_set_2.csv

-   python ./Seq-RBPPred/Seq-RBPPred.py --test_file ./data/independent_test.csv
+   Test the XGBoost model on independent data for Seq-RBPPred: python ./Seq-RBPPred/Seq-RBPPred.py --test_file ./data/independent_test.csv

-4. You can also use:
+5. Predict your data:
    model=pickle.load("./Seq-RBPPred/model.pickle.dat")

    y_test_pred = model.predict(test_x)

    test_x is your data, you get test_x by using ./Get Features to get 6944 features for each protein.

 # Contact